 Air travel is appropriate for most infants.
 Before you fly with your baby, however, consider:

-- Your baby's ears.
+Your baby's ears.
 Changing cabin pressure during a flight causes temporary changes in middle ear pressure, which can trigger ear pain.
-To help equalize the pressure in your baby's ears, encourage your baby to suck on a bottle or pacifier during takeoff and landing.
-Ear infections and ear tubes aren't thought to pose problems during air travel.
-If your baby is ill, however, you might ask his or her doctor whether you should postpone the flight.
+To help equalize the pressure in your baby's ears, offer your baby a breast, bottle or pacifier to suck on during takeoff and the initial descent.
+It might help to try to time your baby's feedings so that he or she is hungry during these times.
+If your baby has had ear surgery or an ear infection in the past two weeks, ask his or her doctor if it's OK to fly.

 - Your baby's breathing.
 During flight, air pressure in an aircraft cabin is lower than air pressure on land.
-Although this temporary change in oxygen level doesn't seem to pose problems for otherwise healthy babies, your baby's doctor might recommend supplemental oxygen if your baby has an underlying respiratory condition.
-If your baby was born prematurely and has a history of lung disease, your baby's doctor might recommend postponing air travel until age 1 or later.
+This temporary change in oxygen level doesn't seem to pose problems for otherwise healthy babies.
+However, if your baby was born prematurely, has chronic heart or lung problems, or has upper or lower respiratory symptoms, talk to your baby's doctor before flying.

 - Your baby's safety seat.
 Most infant car seats are certified for air travel.
 Although airlines typically allow infants to ride on a caregiver's lap during flight, the Federal Aviation Administration recommends that infants ride in properly secured safety seats.
 If you choose not to purchase a ticket for your infant, ask about open seats when you board the plane — in case one can be assigned to your infant.

 Don't be tempted to give your baby an over-the-counter medication, such as diphenhydramine (Benadryl, others), to encourage sleep during the flight.
 The practice isn't recommended, and sometimes the medication can have the opposite effect.